 Grafham Grange School is a special school set in 42 acres of beautiful Surrey countryside in Grafham.
-Our school offers education for up to 70 students, referred from local authorities across the South of England from the age of 10 to 19 (Year 6 to Year 13).
+Our school offers education for up to 70 students, referred from local authorities across the South of England.

 All our students have Education, Health and Care Plans (EHCPs) with SEMH (Social, Emotional and Mental Health) as their primary identified need, though the majority of students have additional special educational needs such as autistic spectrum conditions; speech, language and communication difficulties; ADHD; opposition defiance and attachment disorders.